There are many reasons to invest. Start now: small sacrifices today can make a big difference over the long term.

 To further illustrate this point, let’s put numbers to it:

-Your present self wants to buy a car worth R100 000.
+Your present self wants to buy a car worth R200 000.

-If we suspend disbelief and imagine that you could fly back into the past, which would you choose: would you choose to go back five years and start saving for your car, or would you be happier to take a loan and worry about paying it off over the next five years?
+If we suspend disbelief and imagine that you could fly back into the past, which would you choose: would you choose to go back six years and start saving for your car, or would you be happier to take a loan and worry about paying it off over the next six years?

-To compare these two options, the table below shows you how much you would have needed to have saved five years ago compared to the cost of repaying the loan over the next 5 years.
-This assumes that you put your savings into the Allan Gray Balanced Fund and achieved an average return of 12.65% per year or took out a car loan at an interest rate of 13.25%.
+To compare these two options, the table below shows you how much you would have needed to have saved six years ago compared to the cost of repaying the loan over the next six years.
+This assumes that you pay zero deposit, there is no balloon payment, and you took out the car loan at an interest rate of 10%.
+We are also ignoring any additional administration fees that the vehicle finance institution may charge you.
+The assumed rate of return on the savings you would have invested six years ago is 8% per year.

 The unfortunate takeaway from this is that we only ever own the present.
 You have to invest ahead of time to reap the rewards, which means thinking about what you value and setting goals should happen way before the moment when you will need the money.
 If you value having a comfortable retirement now is the time to start investing for that future, likewise for any other goal.